"The habit of craving for more craving"

 Importance Of Addressing Addiction

-To address an addiction, one first needs to have the intention to address it.
-Thus it's important to become aware of how destructive the state of addiction is to one's quality of life.
+To address an addiction, one first needs to carry the intention to address it.

-So, let us look at the ways addiction can affect our body, mind and life in a negative way.
+So, let us look at the ways addiction can affect our body, mind, and life, in a destructive way.

 Path Of Creator